Skip to content

 • Be able to demonstrate potential for success in a graduate program

-• Prior research experience preferred, but not required
+• Prior research experience is preferred

 The following materials are needed to complete the JGI application: